-The Company strives to remain at the forefront of advancements in cinema technology.
-Accordingly, one of the Company's key initiatives for 2012 is the development of a next-generation laser-based digital projection system.
-In 2011, the Company announced the completion of a deal in which it secured certain exclusive license rights to a portfolio of intellectual property in the digital cinema field owned by the Eastman Kodak Company ("Kodak").
-The transaction involves rights to technology related to laser projection as well as rights in the digital cinema field to a broader range of Kodak technology.
-On February 7, 2012, the Company announced an agreement with Barco N.V. to co-develop a laser-based digital projection system that incorporates Kodak technology.
-The Company believes that these arrangements with Kodak and Barco N.V. will enable IMAX projectors to present greater brightness and clarity, a wider color gamut and deeper blacks, and consume less power and last longer than existing digital technology.
-The Company believes that a laser projection solution, which it plans to introduce in the second half of 2013, will allow IMAX's network to show the highest quality digital content available.
-During 2012, the Company also intends to re-invest in its brand with its consumer brand marketing campaign that will encompass social media, in-theater marketing and Internet advertising.
-Finally, the Company remains focused on growing its theater network, particularly, in key international territories such as Greater China, India, Central and South America and Western Europe.
+As one of the world's leaders in entertainment technology, the Company strives to remain at the forefront of advancements in cinema technology.
+Accordingly, one of the Company's key short-term initiatives is the development of a next-generation laser-based digital projection system.
+In 2011, the Company announced the completion of a deal in which it secured certain license rights to a portfolio of intellectual property in the digital cinema field owned by the Eastman Kodak Company ("Kodak").
+The transaction involves exclusive rights to technology related to laser projection as well as rights in the digital cinema field to a broader range of Kodak technology.
+On February 7, 2012, the Company announced an agreement with Barco N.V. ("Barco") to co-develop a laser-based digital projection system that incorporates Kodak technology.
+The Company believes that these arrangements with Kodak and Barco will enable IMAX laser projectors to present greater brightness and clarity, a wider color gamut and deeper blacks, and consume less power and last longer than existing digital technology.
+The Company believes that a laser projection solution, which it plans to start to roll-out in the second half of 2014, will allow IMAX's network to show the highest quality of digital content and provide the Company the ability to illuminate the largest screens in its network, which are currently film-based.